DavidDavydovTech/peer-to-peer-slides/README.md

-# pixi-dev-template
+# peer-to-peer-slides
-Template for development of PixiJS
+Peer to peer slides for slide sharing using Pixi.js.

-## Usage
+## Set Up

 Install the module